anonymous123-code/potion-mod/README.md

 # Potion Mod
 temporary name

-aims to add turing complete potions to minecraft
+Aims to add turing complete potions to Minecraft
-I thhink with increment this is turing complete

 Using the brewing stand, one can brew so-called primitive potions.
 These have a low concentration of the elements.